|

 Where there is a dispute between the parties

-as to whether these conditions have been met, this dispute is normally referred to the
+as to whether these conditions have been met, the dispute is normally referred to the

-arbitrator to deal with as a preliminary issue in the hearing.
-Arbitrators have, among
+arbitrator who has the jurisdiction to deal with these issues as preliminary matters at the arbitration hearing.

 other powers, the authority to relieve against breaches of time limits or other procedural